 Do you have a website with more information?

 YES!
 These sites will be "open" at the start of the semester.
 Each class has a course homepage.
 You can get there from this page by clicking on the class section that you are enrolled in once classes begin, and sometimes sooner.

-Click the link below to go to our class facebook page and start getting updates and campus information now!
+Click the link below to go to an optional class facebook page where I post campus events such as lectures, concerts, etc.